Summer offers a rewarding opportunity to get a taste of living abroad while learning about a new culture or enhancing foreign language skills

 As with semester or year-long study, ask yourself: What are your goals?
 Do you want to focus on language acquisition while immersed in a non-English speaking program?
 Are you interested in area studies courses in a foreign culture?
 Is there a particular topic you would like to explore while living outside your customary environment?

-The Off-Campus Study office can guide you in the right direction.
+The Center for Global Education can guide you in the right direction.
 We encourage you to research the programs with regard to academic quality, reputation, and availability of student feedback, as well as dates, number of students in the program, and safety measures in case of an accident or emergency.

 Program providers with language, area studies, or academic content that CMC students have used in the past include:

-Complete the CMC summer abroad form and turn it into the OCS office at the Center for Global Education in Heggblade Center.
-If your plans change, keep us informed: email@example.com.
+Complete the CMC summer abroad form and turn it into the Center for Global Education in Heggblade Center.
+If your plans change, keep us informed via email.
+If your program requires approval from our office, we will complete the approval when we receive this form.

 Because you are paying for this program, be sure to research the program fees and what options are included in this fee.
 Does the program fee include airfare?
 Airport pick up?
 Some meals?
 All meals?
 Any meals?
 Housing for some or the entire length of the program?
 Excursions?
 International Health Insurance?
 The iNext Card?
 Visa fees?